 Asparagus | Beans | Beets| Broccoli 🥦 | Brussel sprouts | Cabbage 🥬 | Carrots 🥕 | Cauliflower | Celery | Corn 🌽 | Cucumber 🥒 | Eggplant 🍆 | Garlic 🧄 | Green pepper | Kale 🥬 | Lettuce | Mushrooms 🍄 | Onions 🧅 | Peas | Potato 🥔 | Pumpkin 🎃 | Radishes | Spinach 🌱 | Sweet potato 🍠| Tomato 🍅 | Zucchini

-Unlike cats, dogs are omnivores.
+Unlike cats that thrive on animal proteins, dogs are omnivores.
 A balanced diet for your best buddy includes meat plus vegetables and fruits.
-Along with the fiber, come vitamins and minerals absent in meat.
+Along with fiber, come vitamins and minerals absent in meat.
 Like Yin and Yang, the acidic nature of meat is balanced by the alkaline nature of vegetables, aiding digestion.